360macky/simetral/README.md

 </p>

 <p align="center">
-  Artemis I mission GraphQL Sever with NASA Horizons data
+  ✨ Artemis I mission GraphQL Sever with NASA Horizons data 🛰 - Basic example of Graphem
 </p>

 ![Demo of Simetral](./.github/demo.png)

+> ⚠️ The data will be updated because Artemis 1 mission will reschedule for later.

 ## 📦 Purpose